6 Steps to Transform Being Nervous

 A shallow breath increases your heartbeat and adds to your nervousness.

-Become aware of your breathing in these situations, so you can ease the feeling and release those anxious thoughts.
+Become aware of your breathing in these situations to ease the feeling and release those anxious thoughts.

-Next time, before you try something new, find a place where you can close your eyes and focus on long, slow breaths.
+Next time, before trying something new, find a place to close your eyes and focus on long, slow breaths.

-If you can’t find a quiet place, then just do it wherever you are.
+If you can’t find a quiet place, just do it wherever you are.

-Just by becoming conscious of your breathing, you will find yourself feeling more capable to put yourself out there, and have fun in new situations.
+By becoming conscious of your breathing, you will feel more capable of putting yourself out there and having fun in new situations.

-Still interested on how to stop being nervous?
+Still interested in how to stop being nervous?

 I hope you now can see apprehension for the compass that it is.